15 Supermarket Foods That Legitimately Last for Years

 Nut butters: Two years

 Whether you prefer peanut, almond, cashew, or another type of nut butter, the good news is that you can definitely stock up on it and save it for later.
-If unopened, a jar of nut butter lasts for two years, according to savethefood.com.
+If unopened, a jar of nut butter lasts for two years, according to savethefood.com by Dana Gunders a national expert for food waste reduction.
 But heads up: Once opened, commercial nut butters last up to six months, and natural ones stay good for just three months.

 Pickled vegetables: Two years